karimarttila/js-node-ts-react/README.md

 ### JSX vs Hiccup

-In the Clojure land I used [Hiccup](https://github.com/weavejester/hiccup) to represent the HTML.
+In the Clojure land I used [Hiccup](https://github.com/weavejester/hiccup) to represent HTML.
 [JSX](https://reactjs.org/docs/introducing-jsx.html) does the same thing in the Javascript / Typescript land.
 Now that I have used both Hiccup and JSX I can say that Hiccup provides a better developer experience.
 Hiccup is just Clojure data structures (maps and vectors) and manipulating Hiccup using Clojure is really effective and pleasant.

 ### Asynchronous Programming Model